City problem · Frankfurt

 Build the US compliance organisation visibility.
 Author the partner-bank pack.
 Sequence the approach.

 Stage one: build US compliance organisation visibility.
 A named US Head of Compliance with US regulator background visible on the website, the LinkedIn presences, and the partner-bank pack.
-A documented BSA/AML programme with US-readable narrative, US-state coverage analysis, and a sanctions/OFAC programme summary.
+A documented BSA/AML programme with US-market narrative, US-state coverage analysis, and a sanctions/OFAC programme summary.
 The US compliance signal is the first thing the partner bank's risk officer looks for.

 Before rebuild (EU partner-bank pack)After rebuild (US partner-bank pack)